SIIS-Sentinel/scheduler/README.md

 ## Event Execution

 Once the trace has been generated, it is fed to the event executer, that will start a timer until the first event of the trace.
 When the timer expires, the runner fires the event to the correct target, and setups a new timer for the following event.

+# Schedule file format

+## Element types
+* `one_shot`: an event that fires only once.
+The trigger time is picked randomly between `time_start` and `time_end`
+* `mutli_state`: an event that switches between states at random.
+At the end of each cycle, a new state is picked among all available, and its duration is picked at random between `min_duration` and `max_duration`
+* `periodic_change`: a series of events that represent a value varying linearly between multiple states.
+Each state's value is picked at random between `min_value` and `max_value`